AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

    * **Only open specific project directories.** Don't open your home directory, work directory, or all ``/scratch/``, or any big
      directories: it will scan *all* files and use a huge amount of CPU.
+   * **We recommend against Jupyter computations in VS Code.** The kernels won't stop if your connection ends, and continue to use memory (and possibly CPU).
+See the below point.
+The strategies in :ref:`OOD <vscode-ood>` or :ref:`interactive jobs"
+     <vscode-interactive-job>` is OK though since it isolates resources.
-   * **Don't run heavy computations or use too much memory, for example through Jupyter or other calculations.** It can use up all your allocated resources and prevent other logins.
+   * **Don't run heavy computations or use too much memory.** It can use up all your allocated resources and prevent other logins (because of how we limit resources per user).
 If you find you can't log in, contact us.
-See the :ref:`"directly to an interactive job" <vscode-interactive-job>` below for a possible work-around.
+The strategies in :ref:`OOD
+     <vscode-ood>` or :ref:`interactive jobs"
+     <vscode-interactive-job>` is OK though since it isolates
+     resources.